tensorlayer/HyperPose/docs/markdown/install/training.md

 # Build cuda_11.2.r11.2/compiler.29373293_0
 :::

-To check your system-wise CuDNN version **on Linux**: the output (in the comment) shows that we have CuDNN 8.0.5.
+To check your system-wide CuDNN version **on Linux**: the output (in the comment) shows that we have CuDNN 8.0.5.
 :::{code-block} bash
 ls /usr/local/cuda/lib64 | grep libcudnn.so
 # === Valid output looks like ===